- Text Size +

 Leaving the workstation, she entered the bridge and began to adjust and override the spaceship camper's navigation plan.
 Simultaneously, she analyzed a battery of signals that have traveled the great void of space.

 Dissecting the overlapping messages blasted into space by a multitude of young civilizations, the doll searched for a specific frequency within peculiar propagation characteristics.
+Due to their mutual relationship with each other, the onboard AI, named Marathon, aided in the dolly's endeavor.

 Eventually, she discovered four planets in short range that fell into her desired metrics.
 Nothing too low, or high, although it took a short while to decode all four planets’ high-frequency radios, television and radar signals.

-Even though their vessel was just a standard spaceship camper, the maid estimated that its signal signatures had a genuine chance of frying the other three planets’ electronics if they approached carelessly.
 She did note for later reference that the so-called Humans of Earth were a splitting image of Ina and her.

 You must login (register) to review.